Race Official Rules

 Section 3 - Registration

-The deadline of online registrations is fixed at August 31st 2013 on a basis of 25.000 competitors.
-However if the number of 25 000 registrations is reached before August 31st, 2013 the registrations will be closed at this date.
+The deadline of all registrations is fixed at July 31st 2015 on a basis of 25.000 competitors.
+However if the number of 25 000 runners is reached registrations will be closed at once.

 No registration will be carried out directly hand to hand at Versailles, or by telephone.